 Belt Interfacing

 When making fabric-covered belts, inserting this stiff interfacing helps the inside of the belt hold its shape.
-Fold the fabric around the belt and cut it into whatever end shape you desire.
+Fold the fabric around the belt and cut it into whatever shape you desire.

 Lightweight Woven Sew-In Interfacing

-Exactly like the lightweight woven fusible version, this interfacing consists of a lightweight woven cotton fabric that provides body and strength to areas in garment construction like collars, pockets, cuffs, and facings. place the pattern pieces with either grain, cross or lengthwise, when cutting out.
+Place the pattern pieces with either grain, cross or lengthwise, when cutting out.
 This is also available in medium and heavy-weight varieties, for when additional strength is needed.

 Have you ever used interfacing in any of your projects?
 Let us know in the comments below!